trendmicro/terraform-provider-conformity/docs/guides/report_config/report_config_update.md

 ---
-page_title: "Update Report Configs Guide - cloudconformity_terraform"
+page_title: "Update Report Configs Guide"
 subcategory: "Report Configs"
 description: |-
   Provides instruction on how to update Report Configs on Cloud Conformity using Terraform.